chrisdchristo/capsule-maven-plugin/README.md

 Note that the the three simple types apply to only the ```compile``` and ```runtime``` scoped dependencies (but cover the transitive dependencies).
 More on this later.

-If none of these quite fit then the plugin can accommodate a wide range of different setups, its encouraged you build the capsule with your own specific requirements without being bogged down on the three specific types listed above.
+If none of these quite fit, then the plugin can accommodate a wide range of different setups, its encouraged you build the capsule with your own specific requirements without being bogged down on the three specific types listed above.

 ### Custom Builds